 Read more: How to Become a Software Developer Without a Degree

-Learn the Foundations of AR in the first course of Meta’s AR Developer Professional Certificate on Coursera.
-You can also build your programming skills by taking Introduction to C# Programming and Unity, provided on Coursera by the University of Colorado.
-If you want to explore additional emerging technologies, consider taking Intro to AR/VR/MR/XR: Technologies, Applications, and Issues offered by the University of Michigan on Coursera.
+You can build your game development skills by taking Introduction to C# Programming and Unity, provided on Coursera by the University of Colorado.
+Or, explore additional emerging technologies by taking Intro to AR/VR/MR/XR: Technologies, Applications, and Issues offered by the University of Michigan on Coursera.

 Editorial Team